 The data string transmitted from the barcode reader means that the element string denoting the amount payable of a payment slip or the coupon value has been captured.
-This element string must be processed together with either:
+Restrictions apply to the use of AI (390n) in combination with other AIs, see section 4.14 Data relationships.